looker-open-source/healthcare_demo/README.md

 #### Advanced Users
 **Option 2) Project import (preferred):**
 Do this if you want to extend the model and make changes within your Looker instance.
 Existing LookML will still be available to view.
-Follow these steps.
+Follow these steps [here](https://docs.looker.com/data-modeling/learning-lookml/importing-projects).

 **Option 3) Duplicating this repository:**
 Do this if you want to make your own copy of the model to directly modify within your Looker instance.
-Follow these steps, or download the files here and upload into your own github repository within the UI.
+Follow these steps, or download the files [here](https://www.nomachetejuggling.com/2011/09/12/moving-one-git-repo-into-another-as-subdirectory/) and upload into your own github repository within the UI.

 ## Description